medvekoma/spark-workshop/README.md

 and open it in a browser (It should be something like http://10.0.2.15:4040).

 Open the [Spark shell demo](./SparkShellDemo.md) documentation.

+Spark shell [demo on streaming](./StreamingDemo.md) is available in a different document.

 ## Run the Scala code